NethermindEth/StarknetByExample/pages/getting-started/basics/storage.md

 # Storage

-Here's the most minimal contract you can write in Cairo:
+## Basic Contract Structure

+Every Starknet contract must be defined as a module with the `#[starknet::contract]` attribute.
+Here's the simplest possible Cairo contract:

 ```cairo
 // [!include ~/listings/getting-started/storage/src/minimal_contract.cairo:contract]
 ```

+## Contract Storage Basics

-Storage is a `struct` annotated with `#[storage]`.
-Every contract must have one and only one storage.
+Storage in Cairo contracts is implemented as a key-value store using a struct marked with the `#[storage]` attribute.
+Every contract must have exactly one storage definition, which serves as the contract's persistent state on the blockchain and is kept between contract executions.

-It's a key-value store, where each key will be mapped to a storage address of the contract's storage space.
+### Storage Variables

-You can define [storage variables](/getting-started/basics/variables#storage-variables) in your contract, and then use them to store and retrieve data.
+You can define [Storage Variables](/getting-started/basics/variables#storage-variables) to store and retrieve data in your contract:

 ```cairo
 // [!include ~/listings/getting-started/storage/src/contract.cairo:contract]
 ```

 :::note
-Actually these two contracts have the same underlying Sierra program.
-The Sierra code is generated only for storage variables that are actually accessed in the contract's functions.
-Declaring but never using a storage variable doesn't affect the compiled contract size/gas costs.
+💡 **Optimization Tip**: Both contracts above generate identical Sierra code.
+The compiler only generates code for storage variables that are actually used in contract functions.
+Declaring unused storage variables has no impact on contract size or gas costs.
 :::

-You can also read about [storing custom types](/getting-started/basics/storing-custom-types).
+For more complex data structures, see [Storing Custom Types](/getting-started/basics/storing-custom-types).